-The arrival of the much-needed rainfall recently has also unfortunately seen a spike in the risk of the foliar blight form of Anthracnose (Colletotrichum cereale).
+Although the rainfall here and there is welcomed, the changeable mild weather of late has also unfortunately seen a spike in the risk of the foliar blight form of Anthracnose (Colletotrichum cereale).

-Anthracnose attacks grass plants (most commonly Poa annua) when rainfall arrives following prolonged drought stress.
+Anthracnose attacks grass plants (normally only Poa annua) when they are under environmental stress.
 It is triggered by environmental stress, low nutrition and compaction which lead to reduced turf vigour.
 Once this disease reaches basal rot stage, fungicides are no longer effective for control but should be applied to prevent further attack.
+Time to make a plan of attack!

 PRO TIPS from Aquatrols Europe